 In this model, you split up your application into an executable file and one or more dynamic library files (DLLs or PBDs).
 When doing so, you can organize your objects and resources in various ways.
-Table 32-4 shows some of these techniques.
+The following table shows some of these techniques.

-Table 32-4: Object and resource organization with dynamic libraries
+Table 32.4: Object and resource organization with dynamic libraries